 In addition to smoke pollution, your vehicle needs to have a functioning muffler to prevent excessive sound pollution from your motor vehicle engine.
 Speaking of sound pollution, although you need to have a functioning horn, you can’t improperly install and use a locomotive whistle or locomotive horn in your vehicle while on Florida roads, streets, highways and interstates.

 Faulty Equipment Ticket

 These Florida motor vehicle equipment and Florida sound rules might sound complicated, but Florida Ticket Firm’s traffic ticket lawyers have heard them all before.
 Florida Ticket Firm and its Florida traffic citation defense attorneys are familiar with Florida Uniform Traffic Citations for faulty or improper motor vehicle equipment.
 Broken taillights, broken headlights, broken turn signals, broken mufflers, broken exhaust systems, broken rearview mirrors and broken car windows don’t necessarily have to turn into a broken driving record.

 Let Florida Ticket Firm help you attempt to repair the situation created by receiving a Florida Uniform Traffic Citation for improper or unsafe equipment on your motor vehicle.
-Call Florida Ticket Firm at 844.FLA.FIRM now for a FREE CONSULTATION.
+Call Florida Ticket Firm at 844-352-3476 now for a FREE CONSULTATION.
 Florida Ticket Firm can help.